 Tips for Fertilizing Agapanthus Plants

-The best fertilizer for Agapanthus should be an organic liquid formula or granular application.
+The best fertilizer for Agapanthus should be an organic, liquid formula or granular application.
 Make sure to water in the formula you choose when fertilizing Agapanthus plants.
-Soaking the area will ensure the food gets to the roots for quick uptake and prevent excess salt in soil and potential root burn.
+Soaking the area will ensure the food gets to the roots for quick uptake and will prevent excess salt in the soil and potential root burn.

-Granular formulas should be worked into the soil around the root zone at a rate of 1 to 1 ½ pounds per 50 square feet.
+Granular formulas should be worked into the soil around the root zone at a rate of 1 to 1 ½ pounds per 50 square feet (0.5 kg. per 4.6 sq. m.).
 Liquid formulas should be diluted according to the product’s instructions.

 Agapanthus doesn’t benefit from foliar feeds and it needs feeding just twice during the growing season.
 Some gardeners state they don’t even feed the plants, but this would be in cases where the soil is rich in organic amendments.
 Apply Agapanthus fertilizer in the coolest part of the day.